joweyel/midterm-project-machine-learning-zoomcamp/README.md

 ## How to tackle the problem
-1. The first step is to clean and pre-process the dataset followed EDA.
+1. The first step is to clean and pre-process the dataset followed by EDA.
 The steps taken for this can be found in the jupyter notebook accompanying this project [here](./notebook.ipynb).
 2. Three Different Models for binary classifation are trained and evaluated (can also be found in the notebook [here](./notebook.ipynb)):
     - `LogisticRegression`
     - `RandomForestClassifier`
     - `xgboost` with `binary:logistic` objective
 3. The best model was chosen and the relevant code for training was exported to a dedicated training-script [train.py](./train.py)
 4. The trained model can now be deployed e.g. with `Docker` after creating a docker container from [Dockerfile](./Dockerfile)

 ## Preparing the environment